LiquidRekto/RuneterraEsportOverlay/README.md

 # Releases

-For those who don't really want to build from the source, you can try our released versions.
+For those who don't really want to build from the source, go to [this section](https://github.com/LiquidRekto/RuneterraEsportOverlay/releases/tag/0.1.0)
-*Coming soon in some time in the future*

 # Build
 > NOTE: If you don't have [Node.js](https://nodejs.org/) installed, make sure to install it before proceed!